lingxz/aiforsea/README.md

 python>=3.6

-packages needed for prediction:
+packages needed:

-`pip install pandas keras tqdm scikit-learn tensorflow lightgbm`
+`pip install pandas keras tqdm scikit-learn tensorflow lightgbm tsfresh`

+If there is a problem installing tsfresh, please try using conda.

 ## How to predict